lightning/bolts/04-onion-routing.md

  - `hmac` (20 bytes): an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type "_um_".
  - `failure code` (4 bytes)
- - `message length` (2 bytes): the length of the message field in bytes
- - `message` (variable): a string representation of the message.
  - `additional length` (2 bytes): the length of any additional protocol level message attached as additional information.
- - `additional` (variable): a protocol level message, preceeded by the its `type`, as defined by other specifications.
-For example a route failure MAY include a `channel_update` message to inform the sender that a channel is no longer usable.
+ - `additional` (variable): as specified under "Failure Codes" below.
+ - `pad length` (2 bytes): the length of `pad`.
+ - `pad` (variable): extra bytes to conceal length.

+The node SHOULD set `pad` such that the `additional length` plus `pad length` is equal to 128.
+This is 30 bytes longer than then the longest currently-defined message.

 The node then generates a new key, using the key type `ammag`.
 This key is then used to generate a pseudo-random stream, which is then applied to the packet using `XOR`.